 - Men: 1g – 2.5g per kg of body weight: The leaner and more advance the client the higher the range of protein.

-- Women: 1.6 – 1.8g per kg of body weight: This is lower than mens intake as most general population women tend to struggle to eat more protein.
+- Women: 1.6 – 1.8g per kg of body weight: This is lower than male intake as most general population women tend to struggle to eat more protein.
 Women also seem to handle less protein whilst maintaining lean tissue.

 - Vegans: 1.4g – 1.8g per kg of body weight: As the nature of vegan protein sources generally have additional calories a lower protein split is a more iso-caloric meal plan.